 Discover how to program interactions with the Couchbase Server via the data, query, and search services — using the Travel Sample Application with the built-in Travel Sample data Bucket.
-This version demonstrates various features of Couchbase, including the Collections feature new in Server 7.0.
+Discover how to program interactions with Couchbase Server 7.X via the Data, Query, and Search services — using the Travel Sample Application with the built-in Travel Sample data Bucket.

 Fetch the Couchbase .NET SDK travel-sample Application REST Backend from github: